TereziaMichalcova/English-for-Designer/one-word/revision.md

 ## Revision

-#### I tried to use Hemingway editor, but it didn't made changes I liked.
+#### I tried to use Hemingway editor, but it didn't make changes I liked.
 So I edited it myself.

 Hello dear reader I love that you stumbled upon this page.
 You look very stylish, love that shirt on you.
 I would love to show you what I wrote.
 I loved this assignment we got for our English lesson and I would love for you to read it.
 It is about one very well known word, very much overused in wrong context and space and time and that word would be: love.